Announcements : Health & Safety Updates: Last updated 8/8/2022

-The International Center continues to monitor the worldwide situation of the COVID-19 pandemic, both locally and globally.
+The International Center continues to monitor health and safety situations worldwide.
 The safety of our students and employees abroad and of international students and scholars on campus is our highest priority.

 Study Abroad Programs

-- Vaccinations are required for study abroad participation.
-Students must show proof of vaccination or be granted an exemption.
-While the CSU (Cal Poly) allows for exemptions as outlined in the CSU vaccine announcement, students must understand that the vaccination policies for the country to which they are traveling, the regional government, program or institution or other entity, may require them to be vaccinated regardless of the CSU exemption that they have been granted.
+- In alignment with CSU policy, students must be fully vaccinated against COVID-19 for study abroad participation.
+While the CSU (Cal Poly) allows for exemptions as outlined in the CSU vaccine announcement, each student must understand that the vaccination and booster policies for the country to which they are traveling, the regional government, program or institution or other entity, may require them to be vaccinated/boosted regardless of the CSU exemption that they have been granted.

-- For any future university-related travel, travelers for all programs should monitor how the global health situation develops.
+- Trip cancellation insurance and refundable tickets continue to be highly recommended.
+Travelers for all programs should monitor how the global health situation develops.
 At the time of purchase, participants should insure their flights against trip disruption and/or cancellation or have fully refundable tickets.

 - Students preparing for any future programs abroad should consult the Centers for Disease Control and Prevention and U.S. Department of State for ongoing recommendations.

 - Students continue to have the option of exploring alternate options for studying and interning abroad, including Virtual Study Abroad programs and Virtual International Internships.

 - The International Center offers consultations and resources for faculty interested in integrating Virtual Exchange into their classes.
 See Virtual Exchange Resources for more information.

 International Students & ScholarsDue to the COVID-19 pandemic, Department of Homeland Security and U.S. Department of State have temporarily modified F-1 and J-1 visa regulations for the 2022-23 academic year.
 The U.S. Centers for Disease Control (CDC) continues to update travel restrictions for entry to the U.S., and they are subject to change at any time.

 F-1 Visa Students: